Ferrari F60

-The Ferrari F60 is a Formula One motor racing car, which Scuderia Ferrari used to compete in the 2009 Formula One season.
+The Ferrari F60 is a Formula One racing car, which Scuderia Ferrari used to compete in the 2009 Formula One season.

 The chassis was designed by Aldo Costa, Simone Resta, Tiziano Battistini, Marco Fainello, John Iley and Marco de Luca with Mario Almondo playing a vital role in leading the production of the car as the team's Executive Technical Director and with Giles Simon in charge of the engine and electronics division assisted by David Salters (engine design and development) and Mattia Binotto (engine operations).

 The car was unveiled on 12 January 2009.

-Launch
+Background

+Naming and launching

 The F60, the 55th single-seater car produced by Ferrari to compete in Formula One, was named F60 to celebrate the fact that 2009 is Ferrari's 60th year in Formula One, the only team to have competed every year.
 It was first launched online on 12 January 2009, and Felipe Massa undertook the debut run of the car with a shakedown at Mugello later that day.
 The car was initially intended to debut at Ferrari's home Fiorano track, but the venue was changed due to poor weather conditions at Maranello.

+Testing

 The F60's first full test took place at the Mugello Circuit during the week of 19 January 2009.

 Technology

 On average, the Ferrari F60 was 1.9 seconds faster than the last car, despite the new regulations.
 In the 2009 season, FIA banned the large bargeboards in front of the radiator and the sidepods.
-It also placed limits on the wheelbase, making it shorter, simpler front splitter, narrower rear spoiler and certain underside air flows, so that it was less disruptive to the car behind.
+It also placed limits on the wheelbase, making it shorter, simpler front wing, narrower rear wing and certain underside air flows, so that it was less disruptive to the car behind.
 The Ferrari F60 responded to all of this by improving tiny details from the F2008.
-The front splitter was located further away from the front wheel, and had only 1 layer.
+The front wing was located further away from the front wheel, and had only 1 layer.
 Ferrari claimed this improved air flow to the wheels.
 The F60 was only fitted with 1-tread slick tires, and a simpler suspension positioned a bit backward in angle.
 Ferrari removed the large airflow plates and replaced it with a small one, also adjusting some underside air flow.
 The side mirrors were located at the edge of the car's floor.
 The FIA's ban on small side wings led to the creation of a "cleaner" sidepods acceptable of the smaller engine, and a smooth underside of the chassis.
 The rear diffuser was revised to meet the regulations that stated it had to produce less downforce.